EWU logo

 Chapter 1 – General

-University employees may be employed outside of their regular university position so long as such employment complies with RCW 42.52, Ethics in Public Service, EWU Policy 901-01, Ethical standards, and all other state laws and university policies.
+University employees may be employed outside of their regular university position so long as such employment complies with RCW 42.52, Ethics in Public Service, EWU Policy 901-01 (Ethical Standards), EWU Policy 901-02 (Appropriate Use of University Resources), and all other state laws and university policies.

 2-1.
 General

-University employees may be employed by other state agencies or by businesses or organizations that are not affiliated with the University or with other State agencies.
+University employees may be employed by other state agencies or by businesses or organizations that are not affiliated with the University or run their own personal business (hereinafter “outside compensated work”).

 2-2.
 Restrictions

-1. outside work activities must not be within the course of the employee’s official duties;
+1. Outside work activities must not be within the course of the employee’s official duties.
+No additional compensation may be accepted by faculty members for tutoring students in courses they teach or for performing official duties.

 2-3.
 University Approval